Employment in the UK: May 2025

 5. Employment

-Following an increase in the employment rate since early 2012, the rate decreased from the start of the coronavirus (COVID-19) pandemic.
+Following an increase in the employment rate since early 2012, there was a decrease from the start of the coronavirus (COVID-19) pandemic.
 There had generally been an increase since the end of 2020, followed by a decrease between mid-2023 and early 2024.
-The rate then increased until mid-2024.
-In the latest quarter (September to November 2024) the rate decreased, but it remains largely unchanged on the year.
+The rate then increased until mid-2024 and has been relatively stable since.
+The employment rate was largely unchanged in the latest quarter (Jan to Mar 2025) and increased over the year.

 We also publish estimates of payrolled employees in our Earnings and employment from Pay As You Earn Real Time Information, UK bulletin and estimates of the number of jobs in our Vacancies and jobs in the UK bulletin.